Menu

 Photograph of 20 men and 3 women posing in front of the Peace Tower in Ottawa

-Our charter members in Ottawa, 1936
+Our charter members in Ottawa, Ontario, 1936

 They would be proud to know that we did not merely meet these aims and objects, we exceeded them.